MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 ::: {.guidedpractice}
 What is the grade of the first loan in Table \@ref(tab:loan50DF)?
-And what is the home ownership status of the borrower for that first loan?
+What is the home ownership status of the borrower for that first loan?
 Reminder: for these Guided Practice questions, you can check your answer in the footnote.^[The loan's grade is B, and the borrower rents their residence.]
 :::